-The Neuro Farm puts on a dreamy yet delightfully dark and energetic performance.
+The Neuro Farm puts on a captivating, delightfully dark, dreamy and energetic performance.
 Their shows have been covered by the Washington Post Going Out guide, Brightest Young Things, DC Music Reviews, Hometown Sounds, and Metro Music.
 The Neuro Farm has been nominated for the Best Rock Group by the Washington DC Wammie Awards, and featured on WOWD-LP 94.3FM (Washington, DC), WMUC 88.1FM (Washington, DC), WRIR 97.3FM (Richmond), Subculture Shock (online radio show), Asalto Mata Radio Rock radio station (Spain), as well as interviews with Gothic 2-Step (blog), Another Wasted Hour (podcast), Divide and Conquer (blog), and Procession Magazine.

 Brian S. Wolff